 2. Saving for Retirement

-You should invest up to the employer match but most financial experts recommend that you invest 10-15 percent of your income for retirement.
-If this seems to large of an amount start small and work your way up.
+You should invest up to the employer match but most financial experts recommend that you invest 10 to 15 percent of your income for retirement.
+If this seems too large of an amount, start small and work your way up.
 Investing something, even small amounts, is better than investing nothing.

 3. Paying Down Debt

 If you have a ton of consumer debt you need to make a plan to free yourself from it.
 In order to do this you’ll have to free up extra money to put on the principal payments.
 You can also work a side job or work overtime to earn extra money to apply toward your debts.

 There are several methods you can use to pay off debt.
 You should research your options and pick the one the best suits you.
 You can start by reading a few personal finance books and blogs on debt.

 You also need to set up a budget now.
 A budget will help you keep your spending on track and hold you more accountable.

 After you pay off all your debt you’ll have more money to save, invest, and spend on fun things.